Raghavvram/cisco-packet-tracer/WebServer-DNS-HTTP-HTPPS/README.md

 2. For **HTTP**, type `http://www.example.com` or `http://192.168.10.2`.
 3. For **HTTPS**, type `https://www.example.com` or `https://192.168.10.2`.

 That covers the complete documentation for setting up the network, web server, DNS, HTTP, and HTTPS in Cisco Packet Tracer.
-If you need more details or have further questions, feel free to ask!